 The rules are similar in cities like New York City and San Francisco, but there are laws in place.
 In NYC, for instance, a landlord may only enter for repairs and inspections and must give the tenant 24 hours notice (unless it’s for emergency repairs).
 In SF a landlord may enter for repairs, to show the property to prospective tenants and contractors, or with a court order, and all with a 24-hour notice.
 Again, if there is an emergency, the landlord may enter immediately.
 The takeaway is that there may or may not be laws to protect you from landlord entry, so check your local laws first, then your lease.

-Sometimes, tenants can negotiate aspects of the lease.
+Sometimes, tenants of apartments in Austin, TX can negotiate aspects of the lease.
 Maintenance procedure is another point lessees should check before signing.
-Especially with rental homes in Austin, the maintenance process is lengthy.
+Especially when you rent in Austin, the maintenance process is lengthy.

 “Pay attention to turnaround time on maintenance issues,” says Salas.
 “Ensure that most of them can be addressed within 24 hours, especially the ones that are important to everyday life.
 There are laws in Austin that pertain to turnaround time on maintenance for things like air conditioning that can actually result in you getting free rent.”